clpo13/rscat/README.md

 Usage: rscat file1 file2 ...
 Prints the contents of one or more files to stdout.

-  --help     prints a brief help message
+  --help     print a brief help message
-  --version  outputs the program version number and license information
+  --version  output the program version number and license information
 ```

 ## License